-- Members give 30-day notice of retirement; - Member makes an appointment with a retirement counselor (walk-ins are available also); - A retirement package is sent prior to the counseling session (or are provided at session if walking in); - Counseling takes one to two and a half hours member services reviews case folder for accuracy and documentation.
+- Tier 2 members give 30-day notice of retirement (Tier 3 members are not required to give 30 day notice); - Member makes an appointment with a retirement counselor (walk-ins are available also); - A retirement package is sent prior to the counseling session (or are provided at session if walking in); - Counseling takes one to two and a half hours member services reviews case folder for accuracy and documentation.
 Member leaves with an estimate of their initial pension check amount, usually 90% of the estimated final benefit; and - POLICE computes estimate with estimated options and final without options.
 OA calculates all final options and IRC 415 limits (only 7% to 8% of members elect options).